cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 {{#include ../listings/ch04-understanding-ownership/no_listing_10_desnap/src/lib.cairo}}
 ```

-But, what happens if we try to modify something we’re passing as snapshot?
+But, what happens if we try to modify something we’re passing as a snapshot?
 Try the code in
 Listing 4-6.
 Spoiler alert: it doesn’t work!

 <span class="filename">Filename: src/lib.cairo</span>